ohshitgorillas/EntropPy/docs/ALGORITHMS.md

 **Selection Algorithm:**

-1. **Determine natural boundary** using `determine_boundaries()`:
-   - Checks if typo appears as substring in validation or source words
-   - Uses **filtered validation set** (respects user exclusion patterns) for boundary detection
-   - Returns `NONE` if typo doesn't appear anywhere, `BOTH` if appears only in middle, `LEFT`/`RIGHT` if appears at word boundaries

-2. **Get boundary order to try** based on natural boundary:
+1. **Determine boundary order to try** based on typo's relationship to target word:
-   - If natural is `NONE` → Try: NONE, LEFT, RIGHT, BOTH
+   - If typo is suffix of target → Try: NONE, RIGHT, BOTH (skip LEFT - incompatible)
-   - If natural is `LEFT` → Try: LEFT, BOTH
+   - If typo is prefix of target → Try: NONE, LEFT, BOTH (skip RIGHT - incompatible)
-   - If natural is `RIGHT` → Try: RIGHT, BOTH
+   - If typo is middle substring of target → Try: NONE, BOTH (skip LEFT and RIGHT - both incompatible)
-   - If natural is `BOTH` → Try: BOTH only
+   - If no relationship detected → Try: NONE, LEFT, RIGHT, BOTH (try all)

-3. **For each boundary in the determined order**, check if it would cause false triggers (in priority order):
+2. **For each boundary in order**, check if it would cause false triggers (priority: target word → validation words → source words):
-   - **Target word check (highest priority)**: Check if typo appears as prefix/suffix/substring of the target word itself
-     - This prevents "predictive corrections" where the correction would trigger when typing the correct word
-     - Example: `alway -> always` with NONE/LEFT boundary would trigger when typing "always", producing "alwayss"
+   - **Target word check (highest priority)**: Prevents "predictive corrections" (e.g., `alway -> always` with NONE would trigger when typing "always")
-   - **Validation words check**: Check if typo appears as prefix/suffix/substring in validation dictionary (uses **full validation set** to catch all garbage corrections, regardless of user exclusions)
+   - **Validation words check**: Uses full validation set to catch all garbage corrections
-   - **Source words check**: Check if typo appears as prefix/suffix/substring in source words
+   - **Source words check**: Checks if typo appears in source words
-   - **NONE**: Would cause false trigger if typo appears as substring anywhere (target, validation, or source)
+   - **NONE**: False trigger if typo appears as substring anywhere
-   - **LEFT**: Would cause false trigger if typo appears as prefix of any word (target, validation, or source)
+   - **LEFT**: False trigger if typo appears as prefix
-   - **RIGHT**: Would cause false trigger if typo appears as suffix of any word (target, validation, or source)
+   - **RIGHT**: False trigger if typo appears as suffix
    - **BOTH**: Never causes false triggers (always safe)

-4. **Select the first boundary** that doesn't cause false triggers and passes all other checks (length, exclusions)
+3. **Select the first boundary** that doesn't cause false triggers and passes all other checks (length, exclusions)

-5. **Graveyard false triggers**: If a boundary would cause false triggers, it is added to the graveyard with `RejectionReason.FALSE_TRIGGER`.
+4. **Graveyard false triggers**: If a boundary would cause false triggers, it is added to the graveyard with `RejectionReason.FALSE_TRIGGER`.
 This prevents the same unsafe boundary from being retried on subsequent iterations.

-6. **Fallback**: If all boundaries would cause false triggers or fail other checks, the correction is **not added** in this iteration.
+5. **Fallback**: If all boundaries would cause false triggers or fail other checks, the correction is **not added** in this iteration.
 On the next iteration, the graveyard prevents retrying unsafe boundaries, allowing the solver to try safer boundaries (e.g., BOTH instead of NONE) and eventually converge to a safe solution.

 **Key Principle**: Select the least restrictive boundary that safely prevents the typo from incorrectly matching the target word, validation words, or source words in unintended contexts.
 The boundary order is optimized based on the typo's relationship to the target word to avoid testing incompatible boundaries.
 Target word check takes highest priority to prevent predictive corrections.